When is a “Franchisee” Actually a Glorified “Employee”?

 Applying the “employee” label can have drastic financial implications.
 If the relationship is actually an employment relationship (rather than a franchise), then the “franchisor” is legally required to abide by a whole host of government regulations in dealing with the franchisee including abiding by the wage laws (such as income tax withholding, workers compensation insurance, unemployment insurance, minimum wage, and overtime), employment anti-discrimination laws, and union laws which prevent employers from taking actions against employees who engage in protected concerted activity which could lead to the formation of a union.

 The overlapping nature of the two models becomes most evident when a franchisor exercises almost complete control over every aspect of the franchisee’s business, including finding and providing customers, collecting customer payments, and approving all business decisions.
 This situation can sometimes be found in some office cleaning franchises, car service franchises, and retail stores such as 7-Eleven.
-In some of these systems, the franchisor provides all of the customers, approves most business decisions, and collects all of customer payments, forwarding a portion to the franchisee.
+In some of these systems, the franchisor provides all of the customers, approves most business decisions, and collects all of the customer payments, forwarding a portion to the franchisee.

 In such cases, especially when the franchisee is an individual rather than a business entity, these systems can sometimes come to closely resemble an employment relationship.